kpiorno/mean/README.md

 The nodes ```[?] - 17``` are optionals nodes.

-The left nodes are terminals.
+The rest of the nodes are terminals.

 So lets do the right stuff to travel it.
 It's possible to use a custom way to do that, but luckily we have the template class ```MN_Traveler``` which help us.